7 Genius Tips for Making Perfect Fried Rice—No Recipe Required

 Rinse Your Rice Before Cooking

 Giving your rice a quick rinse before cooking it allows the rice to shed some of its starch, which creates cooked grains that aren’t overly clumpy.
 All the good egg bits and other tasty seasonings will then mingle well with the rice, so you’ll have great flavor that’s evenly distributed throughout the dish.
-To rinse rice, simply place it in a mesh sieve or a colander with small holes, then run cool tap water over the top for about a minute, stirring with your fingers or a spoon as you go.
+To rinse rice, simply place it in a mesh sieve or a colander with small-sized holes, then run cool tap water over the top for about a minute, stirring with your fingers or a spoon as you go.

 Rest Your Rice After Cooking